How to Pick.Click.Give.

 Each season new works are presented to serve our community

-- Missing (POSTPONED – new dates TBA) will give voice to the tragic epidemic of missing and murdered Indigenous women and girls (MMIWG2S).
-A powerful Missing Exhibition in Voth Hall will be open for patrons to visit before and after all performances of the show.
-Alaska Native organizations and individuals will participate with informational tables and art, including Alaska Native Heritage Center, Native Movement, Data for Indigenous Justice, Alaska Native Women’s Resource Center, Alaska Native Justice Center, Native Peoples Action, Anchorage Museum and artist, Amber Webb with her giant kuspuk artwork.
+- Missing (Mar 10, 11 & 12, 2023) gave voice to the tragic epidemic of missing and murdered Indigenous women and girls (MMIWG2S).
+A powerful Missing Exhibition in Voth Hall was open for patrons to visit before and after all performances of the show.
+Partners for our US premiere production include Alaska Native Heritage Center, Native Movement, Data for Indigenous Justice, Alaska Native Women’s Resource Center, Alaska Native Justice Center, Native Peoples Action, Anchorage Museum and Mary Kelsay‘s “For Our Sisters” live showcase and “Red Dress Collection”.

 - Frida (Feb ’20) Voth Hall became the site for our interactive Frida Exhibition during all performances of the show.
 Community members and organizations whose missions align with Frida Kahlo’s legendary life were invited to be a part of it to shine a spotlight on them and their causes.
 Indra Arriaga, Identity, Inc., Rotary Club of Anchorage East, Alaska Miss Amazing, The Piñata Shop,Alzheimer’s Resource of Alaska and Tim Pearson for participating.
 You all made our production a richer experience for everyone.
 Bravi tutti!